-Any student in grades K-8 who has received 12 or more points will be unable to attend field trips, this includes the junior high trip held in the spring for 7th & 8th grade and 6th grade overnight camp, end of year carnival, Fun Run, etc. Students will be required to stay home and will be marked as absent unexcused.
+Any student in grades 4-8 who has received 9 or more points will be unable to attend field trips, this includes the junior high trip held in the spring for 7th & 8th grade and 6th grade overnight camp, end of year carnival, Fun Run, etc. Students will be required to stay home and will be marked as absent unexcused.
+Permission to attend will be considered if a parent/guardian attends as a chaperone.